LinguaPhylo/linguaPhylo.github.io/setup.md

 how to run it from the command line.

-Now, we can run the following command line to show the usage, and also check if it is installed properly :
+Now, we can run the following command line to show the usage, and also check if it is installed properly:

 ```bash
 $BEAST_DIR/bin/applauncher lphybeast -h